espressomd/espresso/doc/sphinx/setup.rst

     * `part_type_vs` is the particle type assigned to the virtual sites created on collision.
 In nearly all cases, no non-bonded interactions should be defined for this particle type.
     * `vs_placement` controls, where on the line connecting the centers of the colliding particles, the virtual sites are placed.
 A value of 0 means that the virtual sites are placed at the same position as the colliding particles on which they are based.
 A value of 0.5 will result in the virtual sites being placed ad the mid-point between the two colliding particles.
 A value of 1 will result the virtual site associated to the first colliding particle to be placed at the position of the second colliding particle.
 In most cases, 0.5, is a good choice.
 Then, the bond connecting the virtual sites should have an equilibrium length of zero.

 * "glue_to_surface": This mode is used to irreversibly attach small particles to the surface of a big particle.
-It is asymmetric in that several small particles can be bound to a big particle.
+It is asymmetric in that several small particles can be bound to a big particle but not vice versa.
 The small particles can change type after collision to make them `inert`.
 On collision, a single virtual site is placed and related to the big particle.
 Then, a bond (`bond_centers`) connects the big and the small particle.
 A second bond (`bond_vs`) connects the virtual site and the small particle.
 Further required parameters are:

   * `part_type_to_attach_vs_to`: Type of the particle to which the virtual site is attached, i.e., the `big` particle.
   * `part_type_to_be_glued`: Type of the particle bound to the virtual site (the `small` particle).
   * `part_type_after_glueing`: The type assigned to the particle bound to the virtual site (`small` particle) after the collision.
   * `part_type_vs`: Particle type assigned to the virtual site created during the collision.
   * `distance_glued_particle_to_vs`: Distance of the virtual site to the particle being bound to it (`small` particle).